-Sri Lanka lifts curfew in Colombo after protestors try to storm president’s home
+Sri Lanka lifts curfew imposed in Colombo after protestors tried to storm president’s home

 Security forces used teargas and water cannons to disperse the demonstrators, who were asking the president to resign due to a worsening economic crisis.